Srinath04/devops-daily-log/daily/2025-09-04 Kubernetes Networking Refresher: Selectors, Ports & Events/README.md

-Todwqay’s Learning Update
+Today’s Learning Update

 Focus Area: Kubernetes – Networking, Policies, and Service Configuration

-## 🔑 Key Learnings
+## Key Learnings

 - Network Policies with NamespaceSelector & PodSelector:
 Explored how NamespaceSelector and PodSelector can be used individually or in combination.